 Other everyday items used in the 19th century, such as makeup, mirrors and clothing.

 Horse-drawn carriage replicas.

-Remedies used during that era, sold at apothecaries (ie modern day pharmacies)
+Remedies used during that era, sold at apothecaries (the equivalent of our modern pharmacies).

 Food processing is a major industry in Sacramento, so there was a section dedicated to explaining its history.